 672 pixels wide.
 Otherwise, the image is 672 pixels wide.
 The information is handy

 because it lets the browser download the right images, while it is still working out the layout.

 Here we add the

-Take a look at the page in your browser and right-click and save the image.
-If you have WebP support in your browser you should see it saves a WebP format image.
+Have a look at the page in your browser, and right-click and save the image.
+If you have WebP support in your browser, you should see it saves a WebP format image.
 The final piece missing is the placeholders.
 Let's get those in and wrap up.

 We will use

 vanilla-lazyload to do the heavy lifting with lazy

 loading.
 It makes use of the Intersection Observer API so the browser shows placeholders until the image is within the visible viewport.
 You will still

 see the blur-up effect as the image loads.

 every page with lazy loading content.
 On most sites, this would be every page, so we can place the